Chart Color Schemes

 Infrastructure

-Niagara Park - Lisarow has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Niagara Park - Lisarow has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
-Key projects include Narara Ecovillage, Narara District Master Plan, Wyoming Shopping Village Upgrade, and Narara Community Centre and Library Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact the area.
+Notable ones include Narara Ecovillage, Narara District Master Plan, Wyoming Shopping Village Upgrade, and Narara Community Centre and Library Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.